Zakat

 Enter Amount

-Zakat, or almsgiving, is one of the five pillars of Islam, along with prayer, fasting, pilgrimage (Hajj), and belief in Allah (SWT) and His Messenger Prophet Muhammad (SAW).
-For every sane, adult Muslim who owns wealth over a certain amount–known as the nisab–he or she must pay 2.5% of that wealth as Zakat.
+Zakat, or almsgiving, is an obligatory wealth tax on every eligible Muslim and one of the five pillars of Islam.
+For every sane, adult Muslim who owns wealth over a certain amount, also known as the nisab, he or she must pay 2.5% of that wealth towards Zakat.
+When you give your Zakat through IRUSA, its powerful, impactful, and its potential grows by multiples.
+Your Zakat can help provide:

 • Food aid